authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 In this example, the sender specified a DNS record at selector._bimi.sub.example.com but it did not exist.
 The fallback is to use default._bimi.example.com, not selector._bimi.example.com even if that record exists.

-BIMI Record Parsing for indicator selection  {#record-parsing-example}
+Example Indicator Selection (INFORMATIONAL)  {#indicator-selection-example}
 ================

-A brand or Domain Owner may have multiple BIMI indicators for the MUA to select from, and they are permitted to publish all of them in a BIMI DNS record.
+A Domain Owner may have multiple BIMI indicators for the MUA to select from, and they are permitted to publish all of them in a BIMI DNS record.
 To pick between them:

-## Indicator Selection
+## Simple Indicator Selection

-Look up the DNS record for the l= tag which tells the location of the brand’s indicators:
+Look up the Assertion Record for the Author Domain and selector which tells the location of the suggested Indicators:

     default._bimi.example.com IN TXT "v=bimi1; f=png; z=512x512; l=https://bimi.example.com/marks/"

-The exact file to download from the location is the z= tag with the f= tag extension, e.g., https://bimi.example.com/marks/512x512.png.
+Here, the Domain Owner has only published a single Indicator.
+The location is the z= tag with the f= tag extension, e.g., https://bimi.example.com/marks/512x512.png.

 ## Indicator preferences and precedence